rails/rails/guides/source/asset_pipeline.md

 3. **ES6+**: Modern JavaScript syntax (ES6+) is supported by most modern browsers, reducing the need for transpilation and minification.

-Therefore, in Rails 8, the asset pipeline powered by Propshaft, no longer includes transpilation, bundling, or compression by default.
+Therefore, the asset pipeline powered by Propshaft, no longer includes transpilation, bundling, or compression by default.
 However, fingerprinting still remains an integral part.
 You can read more about the evolution of asset management techniques and how they directed the change from